jsk-ros-pkg/jsk_control/jsk_teleop_joy/README.md

 ROS packages provides the plugins for jsk\_teleop\_joy and each plugin represents a function such as "specify 6D pose of the end effector".

+You can enable some plugins and choose which plugin you want to use by "Pushing Select Button".

 ## MIDI controllers
 ### [`interactive_midi_config.py`](scripts/interactive_midi_config.py)
 You can configure MIDI devices by this script interactively.